Family Guy season 24: Production

 On April 2, 2025, Family Guy was renewed by Fox for a further four seasons, bringing the number of seasons up to twenty-seven.

 Release

-The season premiered with a holiday special on Hulu on October 6, 2025, followed by another holiday special to be released later that year.
-The full season will premiere on Fox on February 15, 2026 as part of Fox's Animation Domination programming block along with Universal Basic Guys and the return of Seth's sister show American Dad! during the 2025–26 television season.
+The season premiered with a holiday special on Hulu on October 6, 2025, followed by another holiday special released on November 28, 2025.
+The full season premiered on Fox on February 15, 2026 as part of Fox's Animation Domination programming block along with Universal Basic Guys, Bob's Burgers, and the return of MacFarlane's sister show American Dad! during the 2025–26 television season.